S-80 Plus-class submarine: Failed bids

-Larsen & Toubro and Navantia signed a Teaming Agreement (TA) for the purpose of submission of a techno-commercial bid for the Project-75 (India) submarine acquisition project.
-Spain has said that its submarine, in contention for a Rs 43,000 crore procurement order by the Indian Navy, has been declared technically compliant and will be ready for trials in a few months.
+Larsen & Toubro and Navantia signed a Teaming Agreement (TA) for the purpose of submission of a techno-commercial bid for the Project-75 submarine acquisition project.
+In March 2024, Spain said that its submarine, in contention for a Rs 43,000 crore procurement order by the Indian Navy, had been declared technically compliant and would be ready for trials in a few months.

-In January 2025, the S-80 lost the competition, as India considers that the lack of an experienced AIP system made it an unsuitable candidate.
+In January 2025, the S-80 lost the competition, as India considered that the lack of a proven AIP system made it an unsuitable candidate.